Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Dan Passeri -- Chief Executive Officer

-Yeah, thanks, Kerri.
-Since our last call, and despite the challenges, we continue to face by the COVID-19 pandemic, we've made significant progress across our platform and associated programs, as I'm showing here in Slide 16.
-Having raised additional capital in April, and having enrolled and treated patients through cohort 3 and now into cohort 4 in our CUE-101 Phase 1 trial, we're better positioned strategically to continue advancing CUE-101 for determining a recommended Phase 2 dose, as a monotherapy, and into a combination trial with KEYTRUDA, as well as further advancing our platform and the associated programs.
+Yes.
+Thanks, Kerri.
+Yes, since our last call, and despite the challenges we continue to face by the COVID-19 pandemic, we've made significant progress across our platform and associated programs, as I'm shown here in Slide 16.
+Having raised additional capital in April and having enrolled in treated patients through cohort three and now into cohort four in our CUE-101 Phase 1 trial, we're now better positioned strategically to continue advancing CUE-101 for determining a recommended Phase 2 dose as monotherapy and into a combination trial with KEYTRUDA and as well as further advancing our platform and the associated programs.

-As just described above, our lead program CUE-101 is well positioned to generate a body of data, including PD biomarker activity and patient scans that demonstrate biologic and clinical activity.
-In this patient setting, these data would significantly derisk and validate our approach, allowing us to further build our pipeline, based upon the same foundational principles upon which we brought CUE-101 forward.
-With CUE-101 now being dosed at what could be biologically active in clinically relevant levels, we believe we are very well positioned to establish Cue Biopharma as a differentiated leader in immunotherapy, with a potentially disruptive breakthrough therapeutic platform.
+As just described above, our lead program, CUE-101 is well-positioned to generate a body of data, including PD biomarker activity and patient scans that demonstrate biologic and clinical activity.
+In this patient setting, these data would significantly de-risk and validate our approach.
+Allowing us to further build our pipeline based upon the same foundational principles upon which we bought CUE-101 forward.
+With CUE-101 now being dosed at what could be biologically active and clinically relevant levels, we believe we are very well-positioned to establish Cue Biopharma as a differentiated leader in immunotherapy with a potentially disruptive breakthrough therapeutic platform.

 Operator